GenericMappingTools/pygmt/README.rst

 It is also strongly recommended to cite the
 `GMT6 paper <https://doi.org/10.1029/2019GC008515>`__ (which PyGMT wraps around).
-Note that some modules like ``dimfilter``, ``surface``, and ``x2sys`` also have their dedicated citation.
+Note that some modules like ``dimfilter``, ``surface``, and ``x2sys`` also have their dedicated citations.
 Further information for all these can be found at https://www.generic-mapping-tools.org/cite.